astropy/astropy/docs/time/index.rst

 Time Format
 ^^^^^^^^^^^

 The time format specifies how an instant of time is represented.
 The currently available formats are can be found in the ``Time.FORMATS`` dict and are listed in the table below.
 Each of these formats is implemented as a class that derives from the base :class:`~astropy.time.TimeFormat` class.
-This class structure can be easily adapted and extended by users for specialized time formats not supplied in `astropy.time`.
+This class structure can be adapted and extended by users for specialized time formats not supplied in `astropy.time`.

 ===========  =================================================  =====================================
-Format            Class                                         Example argument
+Format            Class                                         Example Argument
 ===========  =================================================  =====================================
 byear        :class:`~astropy.time.TimeBesselianEpoch`          1950.0
 byear_str    :class:`~astropy.time.TimeBesselianEpochString`    'B1950.0'